-By way of background, let me refresh you of the tax benefits bestowed upon investors who participate in the QOZ program.
-First, the investor will receive a temporary tax deferral on capital gains realized on the sale of appreciated assets that are reinvested within 180 days into a Qualified Opportunity Fund (QOF); second, the investor will receive an elimination of up to 10% or 15% of taxes due on the realized capital gains that are invested in the QOF is held for at least five and seven years respectively; and lastly, the investor will receive a permanent exclusion (the grand slam walk-off home run if you will) of tax (no tax due on the appreciation of the investment) when it sells the interest in the QOF investment is held for at least 10 years.
+A bit of background is helpful to refresh you of the tax benefits bestowed upon investors who participate in the QOZ program.
+First, the investor will receive a temporary tax deferral on capital gains realized on the sale of appreciated assets that are reinvested within 180 days into a Qualified Opportunity Fund (QOF); second, the investor will receive an elimination of up to 10% or 15% of taxes due on the realized capital gains that are invested if the QOF is held for at least five and seven years respectively; and lastly, the investor will receive a permanent exclusion (the grand slam walk-off home run if you will) of tax (no tax due on the appreciation of the investment) when it sells the interest in the QOF investment if held for at least 10 years.

 In its present state, Federal Form 8996 is used by a partnership or corporation to certify that it is properly organized to invest in QOZ property, and to annually report that the QOF meets the investment standard set forth in IRC Section 1400Z-2 (or to calculate the penalty if it fails to meet the investment standard).
 But was this enough to prevent perceived abuse?
 Evidently not!

 Based on the intense scrutiny of the QOZ program, both from the media and legislators (who are specifically calling for increased oversight and transparency), the Treasury has taken some initial steps to measure the impact of the new tax-incentive program by announcing the release of the new draft Form 8996 for QOZs.
 This version increases the reporting requirement and is intended to collect detailed information on the amount and type of investment.

 There are several significant changes and revisions to Form 8996 intended to enhance the quality, transparency and availability of the information reported by partnerships to the IRS and the partners of such business entities.
 Specifically, the released draft Form 8996 to be used by QOFs for the 2019 tax year requires the following information to be reported: